vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 #### First approximation: only allow ports 80 (HTTP) and 443 (HTTPS)

 The main way I expect people to use my server is for *web serving*.
-So outsiders shoud only need to access the ports needed to access webpages, which is 80 for HTTP and 443 for HTTPS.
+So outsiders should only need to access the ports needed to access webpages, which is 80 for HTTP and 443 for HTTPS.
 So to a first approximation, I want to allow access for everybody to ports 80 and 443, and allow access for nobody to other ports.